acmcalvo/README-Generator/README.md

   ## Usage
   undefined
   ## License
-  This project is license under
+  This project is license under MIT License,GNU GPLv3,Apache License
   ## Contributing
   undefined
   ## Tests
   undefined
   ## Questions
   If you have any questions about this projects, please contact me directly at aaaa.
-You can view more of my projects at https://github.com/undefined.
+You can view more of my projects at https://github.com/alvaro.